Node.js

 Environment variables take precedence over values set through the configuration file.

-Configure using configuration file
+Configure using a configuration file

 1. Configuring the file